mapfde/cieb/CompIndex/CompIndex-draft.md

                     against the graph data
                 [D] Uses variables in SELECT and WHERE clauses to yield a table of results
-                [D] Uses ASK for a True/False test for a match to a query pattern [D] Uses DESCRIBE to extract a single graph containing RDF data about resources
+                [D] Uses ASK for a simple True/False result in testing whether a query pattern has a solution
+                [D] Uses DESCRIBE to extract a single graph containing RDF data about resources
                 [D] Uses CONSTRUCT to extract and transform results into a single